Mysmallscripts/Mask-T/README.md

-Extract pose or cut hidden masked areas of a mesh in Blender 2.8 in sculpt mode
+Extract pose or cut hidden masked areas of a mesh in Blender 2.8 in sculpt mode.

 The extract use the solidify modifier and the pose use the hook, they have to be applied from the modifier tab.